ShipraGupta16/Wine-quality/README.md

 5. Can we group/cluster wines based on their chemical compositions?

 #### Outline

 ##### Models -
 * Classification
 * Linear Regression (accuracy R2, mean score)
 * Possibly Neural Network Optimization (tensorflow, accuracy)

+#### Results
+Red Wine:

+Features that have a strong positive correlation with quality:
+* Alcohol
+* Sulphates
+* Citric Acid

+Features that have a strong negative correlation with quality:
+* Volatile acidity
+* Total sulfur dioxide

+White Wine:

+Features that have a strong positive correlation with quality:
+* Alcohol

+Features that have a strong negative correlation with quality:
+* Density
+* Chlorides
+* Volatile acidity